 Tony Tuff rose up with Sugar as members of "The African Brothers" as early as 1970.
 The legend delivers flawlessly on the anthemic "Give Me Jah Jah".
 Foundation saxman Dean Fraser has lent his magic touch on countless Sugar sessions and delivers Zion high dimension to "Zion Awaits", a superb version indeed!
 Mr. Triston Palma is another statesman who rose up tight with Sugar.
 In fact, Triston's debut, "Presenting", was produced by his Black Roots label.
 He revisits the classic "Every Little Thing" with a heartfelt vibe akin to Sugar's unmistakable delivery.
 It's essential to have Little John on board.
 It was Sugar who truly brought him into the scene alongside Triston.
 History recalls Little John on Captain Sinbad's "51 Storm Me Never Born" (flip side of "River Jordan").
 He's at his best on "No Vacancy"; a piece of "Slice Of The Cake" album.
 "Come On Home" first surfaced on the timeless "Live Loving" album.
 The combination of veteran Bunny Lye Lye and Royal empress Queenie D'Empress is smashing!
 A seamless revisit that retains the urgency and injects added potency.
 Horace Martin has been part of Musical Ambassador family for years.
 The man who gave us "Watermelon Man" and countless other hits rides "My Love Is True" with absolute vision and command.
 The dynamic Chris Demontigue offers up a versatile take of "MR. D.C." from the ruling "Showcase" album from 1979.
 The plea for easing up Babylon pressure on herb runnings is a prime example of Mr. Minott's poignant social observing that rings true to this day... for real.

-The flow continues with a trifecta of Sugar at the helm.
+The flow continues with Sugar at the helm.
 "People Got To Know" (with Damian Keezy) transcends all musical boundaries.
 Sugar delivers with every fiber over a Nyahbinghi driven riddim that's a testament to his songwriting genius.
-He's cool and deadly on "Rock Dem Again" and "Believe In Yourself".
+And he's cool and deadly on "Believe In Yourself".
 Musical exposure that he embraced all stylings from Roots to Dancehall and beyond with a touch all his own.
 With over 60 albums and hundreds of singles, he coated his catalogue with "sugar and spice" for "people of the world".
 With his vision, he was able to balance quality and quantity... all killer, nah filler.

 His work with Studio One resulted in many treasures.
 "Live Loving" is a standout from this bountiful time.
 The sensational Nina Karl approaches it with ethereal urgency, respect and appeal.
 Words cannot describe the beauty within this triumphancy!
 Jerry Johnson met Sugar at Wackies(New York) in the early '80's and the two became close as family.
 Mr. Johnson offered up a crucial tribute album shortly after Sugar's passage home.
 A superb set that featured some of his final vocal trackings.
 He adds his "sax appeal" in dynamic style on "Only Jah"; an essential slice from 1983's "With Lot's Of Extra" set.
 This is mountain top vibration.
 Marcia J. Ball has shined bright on Mr. Elliott's productions and is part of Keble "Cables" Drummond's family.
 She glides across an achingly beautiful lick of "Vanity"; a track that is a defining factor of Sugar's early career.
 Latty Guzang has been in Trevor's musical tree for years also.
 His branches are blooming year after year.
 He absolutely spot on with "Feel The Rydim"; a spring heel anthem from 1985's "Rydim" that was fueled by Sly & Robbie and Black Roots Players.
 A wise selection as it demonstrates that Sugar ruled the Dancehall and had the ability to adjust with changes in the dance.
 The genius Earl Cunningham has endured decades in the business and he delivers so nice on "Rough Old Life"; the most celebrated track from "Sufferer's Choice" album.
 Earl approaches this serious Roots cut with equal caliber of smooth that Sugar did so many years ago.
 "We're living a rough ole life... still I keep my vision of being in Jah Jah's kingdom".
 Word, sound have power!